mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 Before I decommissioned my old VM server, I collected simple benchmarks of my common workflows to compare performance improvements on my new server.

-Most of my old VMs ran on NAS storage because it had only 256 GB of local disk.
-A few of my VMs that had disk-heavy workflows ran on local SSD.
+Most of my old VMs ran on network storage because its local SSD only had room for a couple of VMs.
 In the benchmarks below, I compare performance in three different scenarios:

 * 2017 Server (NAS): The typical VM I kept on network storage
 * 2017 Server (SSD): For the few VMs I kept on local storage